slythel2/Armbian-FreePBX-17/README.md

 * **Status:** Heavy WIP.
 Not polished, but functional for this project.

 ## Features
+* **One Click Install** Every dependency Asterisk or FreePBX needs will be installed aswell.
 * **Fast Deployment:** Uses pre-compiled Asterisk 21 artifacts to skip long compilation times.
 * **Modern Stack:** Debian 12 (Bookworm), FreePBX 17, PHP 8.2.